Introduction

 1. Pricing Stability

 Conventional coffee prices are notoriously volatile, often swinging 30% or more within a year.
 Fair trade's minimum price floor protects you from spikes.
 In 2024, when commodity coffee prices surged due to climate disruptions, many businesses that locked in fair trade contracts avoided double-digit price increases.
 A study by the Specialty Coffee Association found that businesses with fair trade relationships experienced 40% less price volatility over three years.
+This stability allows you to predict your beverage costs accurately and avoid emergency budget adjustments.

 2. Higher Customer Retention

 Consumers are increasingly voting with their wallets.
 According to a 2025 Nielsen survey, 73% of consumers say they would pay more for a product that supports fair wages.
 In foodservice, this translates into repeat visits.
 A café in Austin that switched to fair trade reported a 22% increase in returning customers within six months.
+When customers feel good about their purchase, they come back — and bring friends.
+This loyalty can significantly lower your customer acquisition costs.

 3. Reduced Waste

 Fair trade co-ops often adhere to stricter quality standards, meaning fewer defects and less waste.
 Lower defect rates mean your staff spends less time sorting beans and less money on spoiled product.
 For a busy restaurant, this can save hundreds of dollars monthly.
+In fact, a 2023 study from the Sustainable Food Trust found that fair trade supply chains have 18% less post-harvest waste compared to conventional channels.
+That directly impacts your bottom line.

 4. Operational Efficiencies